 The only types of proof of immunization the District will accept are immunization records provided by a:

 - A. Licensed physician;

 - B. Health department;

 - C. Military service; or

-- D. Official record from another educational institution in Arkansas.
+- D. Official record from another educational institution in Arkansas; or

+- E. An immunization record printed off of the statewide